 The theme for this year’s Madonnari Festival in Baltimore is “Respect.”
 Both professional and student artists – local, national and international – will become i madonnari for the celebration, creating breathtaking 2-D and 3-D chalk pastel art directly on the streets of Little Italy that will be judged by professional artists.
 Prizes in two categories – traditional and contemporary – will be awarded.
 Baltimore’s own Maestro Madonnaro and muralist, Michael Kirby, will also give a lecture on the Madonnari tradition of street painting during the festival.

 Professional and student artists will become i madonnari for the celebration.
-Little Italy proudly hosts Madonnari from around the globe, including Vera Bugatti, ToMo, Flavio Coppola, Francesca Arsi, Carlos Alberto Garcia, Andrea Starinieri and Jennifer Chapparo and Baltimore’s own Maestro Madonnaro, Michael Kirby.
-Anthony Cappetto, known for combining 4d technology with 3d art, will also be featured among the exciting roster of participating visual artists.
+Little Italy proudly hosts artists from around the globe, including Flavio Coppola, Francesca Arsi, Andrea Starinieri, Tiberio Mazzocchi, and Baltimore’s own Maestro Madonnaro, Michael Kirby.
+Anthony Cappetto, known for combining 4D technology with 3D art, will also be featured among the exciting roster of participating visual artists.
+Teams of art students from local high schools, Baltimore School for the Arts, Concordia Prep and Bel Air High School, will also create street paintings.
 The street art will be judged by professional artists.

 Click here to read a Q&A with Madonnari Festival artist, Ever Galvez.